Mental Health in Saudi Arabia: Breaking the Tabo

 Mental health in Saudi Arabia is evolving—once addressed within families, it is now increasingly discussed through therapy and digital platforms.
 (Source: DALLE-E)

-A therapist in Dubai once explained that mental health is, at its core, a Western concept, rooted in a culture of individualism.
-“In the West, kids move out at the age of 18,” she observed.
-“In Arab cultures, they move out when they get married—even if they are depressed because of their family.”
-For much of Saudi Arabia’s history, mental health was viewed through a collective lens: family was the default support system, and personal struggles were resolved by an imam or a trusted elder.
-Therapy, if considered at all, was a last resort, often stigmatized as a sign of weakness.
+A therapist in Dubai once remarked that mental health is, at its core, a Western concept — rooted in a culture of individualism.
+“In the West, kids move out at 18,” she observed.
+“In Arab cultures, they move out when they get married — even if they are depressed because of their family.”
+For much of Saudi Arabia’s history, mental well-being was viewed through a collective lens: family was the default support system, and personal struggles were typically resolved through the guidance of an imam or a trusted elder.
+Therapy, if considered at all, was often a last resort — and frequently stigmatized.

 A Generational and Digital Awakening

-Saudi Arabia’s youth, who make up over half the population, are driving the mental health conversation.
-Social media platforms like TikTok, Twitter, and Instagram have become battlegrounds for dismantling stigma, with hashtags like #MentalHealthAwareness and #YouAreNotAlone attracting millions of views.
-These platforms have given younger Saudis the opportunity to share deeply personal stories that would have been unthinkable just a decade ago.
+Saudi youth, who make up over half the population, are driving this shift.
+Social media platforms such as TikTok, Instagram, and Twitter have become unexpected allies in the campaign to normalize mental health.
+Hashtags like #MentalHealthAwareness and #YouAreNotAlone attract millions of views, offering users the space to share personal stories that, until recently, would have remained private.

-“With a society so active on social media, this topic is being discussed openly, making people more self-aware and breaking down barriers,” says Leena Al-Mohammed, a 24-year-old content creator.
-She credits social media with empowering her to seek therapy.
+“With a society so active on social media, this topic is being discussed openly, making people more self-aware and breaking down barriers,” says Leena Al-Mohammed, a 24-year-old content creator who credits Instagram stories and online communities with empowering her to seek therapy.
 “Seeing others share their journeys makes you realize you’re not alone.”

 A Cultural and Policy Shift

-Government action has been instrumental in advancing mental health awareness.
-In 2018, the National Center for Mental Health Promotion was established, launching public campaigns, hotlines, and digital platforms to improve accessibility.
-Between 2018 and 2023, the Ministry of Health reported a 60% increase in the use of mental health services, highlighting the growing acceptance of therapy.
+Government policy has played a significant role in legitimizing mental health care.
+In 2018, the Saudi government established the National Center for Mental Health Promotion, launching hotlines, awareness campaigns, and online platforms aimed at improving access.
+Between 2018 and 2023, the Ministry of Health reported a 60% increase in the use of mental health services — a statistic that signals growing public trust.

-This change is as pragmatic as it is progressive.
-A resilient, emotionally healthy workforce is essential for achieving Saudi Arabia’s ambitious economic goals.
-"Accessibility has changed the landscape," says Dr. Khalid Al-Saif, a Riyadh-based psychiatrist.
-"When culturally sensitive options are available, people are far more likely to seek help."
+This isn’t only a cultural shift; it’s also a strategic one.
+A resilient, emotionally balanced workforce is key to sustaining the Kingdom’s ambitious economic goals.
+“Accessibility has changed the landscape,” says Dr. Khalid Al-Saif, a psychiatrist based in Riyadh.
+“When culturally sensitive options are available, people are far more likely to seek help.”

 Share on: